 - is able to lock in the moisture it gives to our cells by penetrating the top through to middle layers and then with the release of a sticky substance at the epidermal level, it 'glues' the epidermal cells together preventing moisture loss.

 - Aloe vera also contains anti-inflammatory properties.
 Freedom from inflammation means your cells are thriving; repairing and renewing in a structured pattern, a natural cycle, without stress.

-- contains both fat and water soluble vitamins such as A and C respectively which, with potent antioxidant properties, promotes cell renewal and repairs damage and dryness caused by pure alcohol.
+- contains both fat and water soluble vitamins such as A and C respectively which, with potent antioxidant properties, promotes cell renewal and repairs damage and dryness brought on by the level of pure alcohol in our isopropyl alcohol.

 It's how we have formulated our sanitiser and importantly, it's our knowledge and our willingness to spend the time to explore science and facts, laser focused on our products.

 Let's explore a cross-section of skin tissue: